 Centers & Institutes

-Our nine research and practice-based centers and institutes focus on a range of public health issues; HIV/AIDS, sexually transmitted infections, cancer, violence, unintentional injury, cardiovascular diseases, diabetes, obesity, respiratory diseases, emerging infectious diseases, the improvement of quality of life, and alcohol, tobacco, and other drug use.
-Please visit our center and institute websites below for more.
+Our research and practice-based centers and institutes focus on a range of public health issues: HIV/AIDS, sexually transmitted infections, cancer, violence, unintentional injury, cardiovascular diseases, diabetes, obesity, respiratory diseases, emerging infectious diseases, the improvement of quality of life, and tobacco and substance use, and more.
+Please visit our center and institute websites for additional information.

 - The Lighthouse

 - Johns Hopkins Center for Communication Programs (CCP)

 - SOURCE - The Community Engagement and Service-Learning Center

 - SPARC Women's Center